diksha702042/online-book-shop-project/README.md

-In this project we can see multiple varites of books and customers can easily purchase books .
+In this project we can see multiple varieties of books and customers can easily purchase books .